What to wear in Japan

 • Take plenty of water with you when sightseeing.

-What to wear in Fall (September, October, November)
+What to wear in Japan in Fall (September, October, November)

 Temperature & Humidity in popular Japanese Cities during Fall